carlosonunez/blog.carlosnunez.me/content/post/a-completely-neutral-post-about-containers.md

   Despite the recent press (and VC-backed funding) that Docker (and, in turn, containers) have been getting, containers are far from a new concept.

-  The earliest, and most common, form of containers were <code>chroot</code>s and/or BSD jails.
-These first appeared in [Version 7 UNIX and 4.2BSD](https://en.wikipedia.org/wiki/Chroot "") in 1979 and 1982 by way of the <code>chroot</code> syscall and binary and has been used on a daily basis since to restrict the scope of access that users have on UNIX-based systems when they log in.
-When a user logs into a <code>chroot</code> jail, they will appear to have root access to the entire system (and might even be able to write to anything within the root partition) but, in actuality, will only have access to a volume or directory within the actual system it lives under.
+  The earliest, and most common, form of containers were `chroot`s and/or BSD jails.
+These first appeared in [Version 7 UNIX and 4.2BSD](https://en.wikipedia.org/wiki/Chroot "") in 1979 and 1982 by way of the `chroot` syscall and binary and has been used on a daily basis since to restrict the scope of access that users have on UNIX-based systems when they log in.
+When a user logs into a `chroot` jail, they will appear to have root access to the entire system (and might even be able to write to anything within the root partition) but, in actuality, will only have access to a volume or directory within the actual system it lives under.
 This gives the user the ability to do whatever they want on a system without actually destroying anything important within it.

   Additionally, hosting providers have been providing virtual private servers since well before AWS was a thing.
 These VPSes were either virtual machines or chroots depending on the type system requested.
 Google has also been using (and are still using!) containers internally for executing, maintaining and easily failing over ad-hoc jobs and services since ~2006.
 They recently made parts of their implementation (called "Borg") public; check out the [research paper](http://research.google.com/pubs/pub43438.html "") if you're interested.
 (Googlers take advantage of Borg all of the time for nearly anything and all of their production services run on it.
 It's unbelievably reliable and ridiculously high-scale.)